jhurlocker/InstructLabForAcademica/showroom_instructlab_summit2024/content/course _content/3-12 Knowledge Overview.md

 ![Knowledge Overview](graphics/knowledgeoverview.png)

 ---
-When we identify we are missing a piece of knowledge – we can add that to our LLM.
+When we identify that we are missing a piece of knowledge – we can now add that to our LLM.

+You take the following steps to add missing knowledge:

 - Identify where in the Taxonomy to add the new knowledge this may require a new branch and leaf
 - Provide data files (in markdown or pdf) to add as supporting knowledge to be added to InstructLab